Robert F. Utter

 Robert French Utter (June 19, 1930 – October 15, 2014) was an American attorney and jurist from Washington.
-He served as a King County Superior Court judge from 1964 until his appointment to the Washington Court of Appeals in 1968.
-In 1971 he was appointed to the Washington Supreme Court, where he served for 23 years, including two years as the chief justice.
+He served as a King County Superior Court judge from 1964 until his appointment to the Washington Court of Appeals in 1969.
+In 1971, he was appointed to the Washington Supreme Court, where he served for 23 years, including two years as the chief justice.
 Utter is known for his opposition to the death penalty.
 He dissented in two dozen cases on capital punishment while on the court and resigned in 1995 in protest of it.
 After resigning from the court, Utter taught the first state constitutional law course in Washington State at the University of Puget Sound School of Law and traveled around the world to help developing nations create independent judiciaries.
 He died in 2014.

 Early life and education

 Utter was born in Seattle, Washington, on June 19, 1930, to Besse and John Utter.
-His mother died when Utter was six.
-He attended West Seattle High School, where he participated in the YMCA's Youth Legislature program.
+His mother died when he was six.
+He attended West Seattle High School where he participated in the YMCA's Youth Legislature program.
 Utter attended Linfield College before transferring to the University of Washington.
 He majored in political science and English literature, graduating with a bachelor's degree in 1951.
 He then earned his law degree from University of Washington School of Law in 1954.
 In 1958, Utter founded the Seattle chapter of Big Brothers, the first chapter in the state.